aws/chalice/docs/source/topics/configfile.rst

   will also be the URL prefix for your API (``https://endpoint/prefix/your-api``).

+* ``stage_vars`` - A string-to-string mapping of stage variable.
+  Only used when running the server locally.

 * ``manage_iam_role`` - ``true``/``false``.
 Indicates if you
   want chalice to create and update the IAM role used for your application.
 By default, this value is ``true``.